klmmmv/thesis/chap1.md

 processes would enable workers to improve, enhance or correct a process by themselves.
 Further it should be able to equally execute an improved process by them.

-Subject-oriented business process management(S-BPM) takes a different approach than, for example, BPMN by putting the subjects in the center of modeling.
+Subject-oriented Business Process Management(S-BPM) takes a different approach than, for example, BPMN by putting the subjects in the center of modeling.
 Subjects are either technological systems or workers, so the actual entities which produce work and value for the business.
 This approach emphasizes that